shakthydoss/niki/README.md

 To train the model.

-python process train
+python process.py train

 To test the mode.

-python process test
+python process.py test